Reflected stochastic partial differential equations with fully local monotone coefficients in infinite dimensional domains: Abstract

 \section{Abstract}

 This paper establishes the well-posedness of stochastic partial differential equations with reflection in an infinite-dimensional ball, within the fully local monotone framework.
-We prove a key variational inequality under convergence of weak topologies.
-Our result is very general, including many important models such as the stochastic Allen-Cahn equations, stochastic $p$-Laplacian equations, as well as more complex systems like the stochastic Cahn-Hilliard equations and the stochastic 3D tamed Navier-Stokes equations.
+Our result is very general, including many important models such as the stochastic Allen-Cahn equations, stochastic $p$-Laplacian equations and stochastic 3D tamed Navier-Stokes equations, as well as more complex systems like the stochastic Cahn-Hilliard equations and stochastic 2D liquid crystal models.
+The approach relies on the penalization method, pseudo-monotonicity techniques and Mazur’s lemma.

 0.3cm {\bfseries Keywords:}{Stochatic partial differential equations with reflection, fully local monotone, random measure, weak topology, stochastic 3D tamed Navier-Stokes equations}\\ {\bfseries MSC 2020:} 60H15; 60J55; 35R60.